LukeHeuser/notes/Java/java_basics.md

 ```
 boolean isCar = false;
 if(isCar) {
-  System.print.outln("The isCar variable is true")
+  System.out.println("The isCar variable is true");
 } else {
-  System.print.outln("The isCar variable is false")
+  System.out.println("The isCar variable is false");
 }
 ```
 The code above is testing if the value in 'isCar' is true.
 The previous line is set to false so the if statement code block will not execute.
 As such, the else statement will then execute.